PowerDNS/pdns/docs/markdown/authoritative/backend-pipe.md

 The PipeBackend is primarily meant for allowing rapid development of new backends without tight integration with PowerDNS.
-It allows end-users to write PDNS backends in any language.
+It allows end-users to write PowerDNS backends in any language.
 A perl sample is provided.
 The PipeBackend is also very well suited for dynamic resolution of queries.
 Example applications include DNS based load balancing, geo-direction, DNS based failover with low TTLs.